sweinst/Grafology/docs/installation.md

 # Installation

+# VCPKG

+An installation with *vcpkg* will be provided soon.

+This will be the recommended way for installing the library/

 ## Manual installation

+### Without cmake support

 At the moment, the library is a headers only library.
 So adding "src/include" to your compiling options should be enough.

-## Cmake compatible installation
+## With cmake support

-If you want a cmake compatible installation
+If you want a *"manual"* cmake compatible installation, you need to build the library and install it.

+The installation will create a "dist" folder which can be used with cmake.
+Cmake will need to know where to look for the configuration files.